Cincinnati Bearcats Odds

 - Desmond Ridder’s odds to win the Heisman Trophy

 If you think the Bearcats can break through to the Playoff or even win the CFP championship, this is the place to bet.
 These types of bets are called futures, and they're just wagers on things that settle at the end of the year.
+For a full list of college football futures, click or tap here.

 Make sure to check out our sportsbook reviews for more information on what’s available in your state and exclusive sign-up bonuses and promo codes.